Yonislg/take-home-exercises/README.md

 ## Fortran
 0. Write a small program to create a random array of integers between 0 and 10000, of length 10000, and produce the (n=8) largest values
 1. From a 10x3 random matrix (numbers between 0 and 5) extract rows with unequal values (e.g. [2,2,3]) and print them to the screen

+Other Fortran excercizes were taken from the following [course](https://wvuhpc.github.io/Modern-Fortran/).